the-technat/dotfiles/README.md

 ## Usage

-chezmoi is the first and only tool I install manually using these commands:
+chezmoi is the first and only tool I install manually using these commands (regardless of what OS):

 ```console
 # the default location for chezmoi is not in my PATH, so we install to another location